How to use intermediate tables in Laravel! How to use the sync method

 summary

-This time, we introduced the sync method, which is useful when registering, updating, or deleting intermediate tables in Laravel.
+This time, I introduced the `sync` method, which is useful for registering, modifying, and deleting intermediate tables in Laravel.

-I think it is a very easy-to-use method as long as you understand the nature of synchronization.
+I think it's a very easy method to use as long as you understand the nature of synchronization.

-Also, the syncWithoutDetaching method introduced at the end simply executes the sync method with false set internally in Laravel, but
+Also, the `syncWithoutDetaching` method that I introduced at the end is internally just the `sync` method with `false` specified, but

-having such a method available helps prevent careless mistakes, making it a very handy method.
+having such a method available helps prevent accidental mistakes, making it a very convenient method.

 lastly